Low-rank Covariate Balancing Estimators under Interference: Application to the diffusion of microfinance study

-We next demonstrate the performance of the method described in Section~\ref{sec:choose_structure}.
-Recall that this method requires a nested class of low-rank structures that contain a correctly specified one.
-Researchers can then test the correctness of each structure against the most over-specified structure as the alternative.
-We will now illustrate that, even under this framework, the statistical power depends on how close the most over-specified structure is to the exact specification.

-Table~\ref{tab:pval_structre_test} presents the p-values of the pairwise tests (note that this is done for the illustrative purpose as in practice researchers will use the most over-specified structure as the alternative).
+Table~\ref{tab:pval_structre_test} presents the p-values of the pairwise tests.
 We find that assuming ${\bm \Lambda}_{\text{neighbor2}}^*$ as correct low-rank structure (as in Theorem~\ref{thm:decide_true_structure}) does not reject any of the other structures except for under the intervention $f_{\textrm{least}}$ where it rejects $H_{\textrm{none}}$ (at $6\%$ level).
 Assuming ${\bm \Lambda}_{\text{neighbor1}}^*$ as correct low-rank structure, however, significantly detects ${\bm \Lambda}_{\text{none}}^*$ to be false (at 10$\%$ level) under all the counterfactual interventions (and hence, showing the presence of interference).
-Thus, in order for our low-rank structure detection method described in Section~\ref{sec:choose_structure} to be powerful, the most uninformative and correct structure needs to be as well-specified as possible.
-This is reflected by the finding that ${\bm \Lambda}_{\text{neighbor2}}^*$ cannot reject ${\bm \Lambda}_{\text{neighbor1}}^*$ while ${\bm \Lambda}_{\text{none}}$ succeeds.
+Thus, in order for our low-rank structure detection method described in Section~\ref{sec:choose_structure} to be powerful, the most uninformative, correct structure needs to be as well-specified as possible.